 - 1. What are the arrangements during the national lockdown?

 A national lockdown was announced on Monday 4th January.
 As such, all learning programmes have now moved entirely online and this will continue until after February half term (ending 21st February).
 All students should follow their normal timetable and check instructions provided by their teachers (please see the questions below, relating to online learning, for more details).
 Online learning at Runshaw College is outstanding, and you can be sure of all the support you need to complete your course successfully.

 - 2. I need to attend college during the national lockdown.
 What should I do?

 During the national lockdown, the college remains open for vulnerable young people and the children of critical workers.
 If you would like to attend the college campus to access remote learning, please make arrangements for this by emailing firstname.lastname@example.org.
 Please note that it will not be possible to access the college unannounced.
 College bus services will not operate during the lockdown.

 - 3. How can I stay up to date with communications from the college?

 All Runshaw students will receive regular updates via their college email account.
 Please therefore check emails on a daily basis and follow all instructions from your teachers and progress mentor.
 If you have forgotten the password to your college account, you can reset it using the password management tool.

 The parents/guardians/carers of Runshaw students will receive regular updates via the Communications Portal.
 If you do not already have an account, please sign up here.

-- 5. Who can I talk to, if I am worried about returning to college?
+- 6. Who can I talk to, if I am worried about my learning or my wellbeing?

 Pastoral support at Runshaw College has been recognised by Ofsted as “in a different league”.
 All Runshaw students have a dedicated Progress Mentor who is available via a direct phone number and email address, for support at any time.
 If you have any concerns, about anything at all, please let them know and they will be happy to help.